asotbz/Fuzzbin/docs/openapi-spec.md

   - Remove a tag from a video.
 - `POST` `/videos/{video_id}/restore` — Restore video
   - Restore a soft-deleted video.
+- `POST` `/videos/{video_id}/download` — Queue video download
+  - Queue download job for a video with a YouTube ID.
+Downloads to temp, organizes to configured path, and generates NFO.
 - `DELETE` `/videos/{video_id}/permanent` — Permanently delete video
   - Permanently delete a video.
 This cannot be undone.
 - `GET` `/videos/{video_id}/status-history` — Get status history